Table of Contents

 But what if the DAO needs to change or evolve as time passes?

 Can a DAO evolve?

 The code of a DAO can be changed if the holders of the DAO tokens vote to do so.
-This is one of the advantages of having a decentralized organization.
-The members can change the rules if they think it’s necessary.
+This is one of the advantages of having a democratic and decentralized organization: The members can change the rules if they think it’s necessary.

 But changing the code can be a risky proposition.
-If the code is not well-written or is not tested properly, this could have disastrous consequences, like what happened with The DAO.
+If the code is not well-written or tested properly, this could have disastrous consequences for a DAO, which is exactly what happened with The DAO.

-That’s why it’s important to have a team of experienced developers working on the DAO code.
-They should be able to spot any potential flaws and fix them before the DAO is launched.
+That’s why it’s important to have a team of experienced developers working on any DAO code.
+These developers can try to spot any potential flaws with the code and fix them before the DAO is launched.